tektechnologies/Instructor-Prep/102/class5.md

 Note that as a developer you will most likely not get paid to build out an html page, because we build things progressively, which is why at DeltaV we bounce around from file to file, creating code and verifying that it works the way we need it to.

-Note - What you are seeing me doing is talking about what we are building and then I am building it out.

-TASK NOW.
-Lets get the floated box moved down,
-Explain the id is a one time grab.
-Now, float images left and add 30px of margin to the top.
-Now.
-Show the 30px overlap
-CSS# has given us access to the last child that lives in main, so we set margin right equal to 0.
-NOICE....

-All that is left if to add the footer.
-- Mention a clear both.
-if that doesnt work, and it shouldnt.
-Mention
-So, I am going to show you how a developer would do.
-I am going to add margin bottom to the list, this is how css works, WE HAVE IDEAS AND THEN CSS REQUIRES SOMETHING ELSE TO BE DONE. like a game.

 # Agenda CSS
 https://github.com/tektechnologies/NoLimitsLife/tree/master/css
 ## Recap from Code 101
 1. Does anyone remember what css stands for.